magento/merchdocs/src/catalog.md

     url: /catalog/product-types.html

   - title: Categories
-    content: Learn how to organize your catalog into categories that are reflected in your store’s navigation.
+    content: Learn how to organize your catalog into categories that are reflected in your store's navigation.
     url: /catalog/categories.html

   - title: Product Attributes